adeck/terraform-infra/README.md

     # follow the instructions in that file
     vim terraform.tfvars
     terraform init
-    # you don't actually need to run `plan` first, but it's always a good idea to validate what you'll be doing
+    # You don't actually need to run `plan` first,
+    #   but it's always a good idea to validate what you'll be doing.
+    # Also, for these two commands, you'll need to enter your AWS secret.
+    #   You'll also need to confirm by typing "yes" for the "apply" command.
     terraform plan
     terraform apply